spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/sales/orders/changing-the-state-of-order-items.md

 ---
 title: Changing the state of order items
-description: The guide provides instructions on how to manage orders including setting statuses for the order, claiming and commenting on orders in the Back Office.
+description: Learn how to change the state of order items in the Back Office.
 last_updated: Aug 10, 2021
 template: back-office-user-guide-template
 originalLink: https://documentation.spryker.com/2021080/docs/managing-orders